SystemsApproach/ops/provision.rst

 The Ansible playbooks install and configure the network services on the Management Server.
 The role of DNS and DHCP are obvious.
-As for iPXE and Nginx, they are used to bootstrap the rest of the infrastructure: the compute servers are configured by iPXE delivered over DHCP/TFTP, then loading the scripted OS installation from a Nginx webserver, and the fabric switches receive their Stratum OS package from a webserver.
+As for iPXE and Nginx, they are used to bootstrap the rest of the infrastructure.
+The compute servers are configured by iPXE delivered over DHCP/TFTP, and then load the scripted OS installation from a Nginx webserver.
+The fabric switches load their Stratum OS package from Nginx.

 In many cases, the playbooks use parameters—such as VLANs, IP addresses, DNS names, and so on—extracted from NetBox. :numref:`Figure